The following Practice Compliance guidance note provides comprehensive and up to date legal information covering:

 other steps you can take to impress the insurers

-The sorts of enquiries you should be making of your PII broker include in relation to:
+The sorts of enquiries you should be making of your PII broker include:

 insurers’ financial strength—rating and capitalisation